aead/aead-blog/content/2017/juggle-bits-constant-time.md

 ### Conditional instruction - CMOV

-To understand how we can implement constant time algorithms with conditional instructions we have to know how modern processors execute instructions first - no panic just conventionally :wink: - I will omit many details now to keep things simple.
+To understand how we can implement constant time algorithms with conditional instructions we have to know how modern processors execute instructions first - no panic just conceptually :wink: - I will omit many details now to keep things simple.
 A modern CPU tries to execute one (or more) instruction per clock signal.
 Unfortunately the processor must fetch and decode every instruction before it can be executed.
 The fetching and decoding takes time and slows the CPU down.
 Therefore CPU-designers introduced the concept of a pipeline.
 The pipeline holds executable instructions and the CPU consumes one instruction after the other.
 This